Preparation and submission of manuscripts

 More information on this matter can be found on www.springer.com/gp/editorial-policies/preprint-sharing

 The authors should return the corrected proofs, with changes clearly marked, in electronic format within two days.
-Please check these proofs of your article extremely carefully, as this will be the last stage at which corrections can be implemented before publication!
+Proofs need to be checked extremely carefully, as this will be the last stage at which corrections can be implemented before publication.

-For legal reasons, the print and electronic versions of an article must be identical; therefore no changes are allowed for online articles before they are published in the printed issue.
+For legal reasons, no changes are allowed for online articles after they appeared online.

 Springer Open Choice